Why You Stay in Toxic Love: How Hormones Keep You Hooked (Even When It Hurts)

 ---|---|---|

-Neurotransmitters | Send electrical signals between brain cells. | Can’t travel through blood or regulate long-term body processes. |
+Neurotransmitters | Send quick electrical signals between nerve cells. | Can’t travel through your bloodstream or shape long-term patterns. |

 Cortisol Overload: When Stress Becomes an Addiction